roberttidey/ds18b20-esp8266/README.md

 Temperature sensor module for esp8266 reporting to EasyIOT and Home Assistant

 Features
-Configurable to report to EasyIOT and / or Home Assistant servers Configurable update interval time and force updates even temperature unchanged Configuration fetched from a web server file keyed on Mac Address of esp-8266 to allow for multiple units Web update of software
+Report to EasyIOT Home Assistant servers
+Configurable update interval time and force updates even temperature unchanged Configuration fetched from a web server file keyed on Mac Address of esp-8266 to allow for multiple units Web update of software